Ignatian Integration Papers

 2) Sharing: one Manresa Community Dinner Colloquium

-3) Serving: one Manresa Service-Learning Project
+3) Serving: one Manresa Community-Engaged Learning Project

 - Options include: Bronx park clean-ups, Catholic grammar school tutoring, welcome table food pantry, youth mentoring, Bronx public school community event set-up, food and clothing distribution to NYC homeless, hospital visit ministry, and other NYC Jesuit Collaborative initiatives.